- Professor Charles Raab FAcSS, FRSA

 Current and Previous Posts

 His main general research interests are in public policy, governance and regulation, and more specifically in information policy (privacy protection and public access to information; surveillance and security; identity and anonymity; information technology and systems in democratic politics, government and commerce; and ethical and human rights implications of information processes).
-His research has been funded by the ESRC, the Nuffield Foundation, the National Science Foundation (USA), the European Commission (including 6th and 7th Framework Programmes and H2020), and the former Scottish Office.
-He participates in the Research Groups on Policy and Governance and on International Relations, serves on the Steering Committee of the Centre for Security Research (CeSeR), and was co-convener (with Andrew Neal and Juliet Kaarbo) of the ESRC seminar series, Security in Scotland, with or without constitutional change.
-He is a member of the University's Institute for the Study of Science, Technology and Innovation (ISSTI), and of the Cyber Security and Privacy Research Network.
+From 1973 to 2000, he was particularly involved in research and publication on education policy, and on European police co-operation.
+His research has been funded by the ESRC, the Nuffield Foundation, the National Science Foundation (USA), the European Commission (including 6th and 7th Framework Programmes, and H2020), and the former Scottish Office.
+He participates in the Research Groups on Policy and Governance and on International Relations, serves on the Steering Committee of the Centre for Security Research (CeSeR), and was co-convener (with A Neal and J Kaarbo) of the ESRC seminar series, Security in Scotland, With or Without Constitutional Change.
+He is a member of the University's Institute for the Study of Science, Technology and Innovation (ISSTI), and of the Edinburgh Cyber Security, Privacy and Trust Institute.

 Charles Raab has engaged in advisory and consultancy work for UK and Scottish government departments, the Office of the Information Commissioner, the European Commission, the New Zealand Law Commission, Liberty, the Equality and Human Rights Commission, the Netherlands Organisation for Scientific Research (NWO), and the EU's Fundamental Rights Agency (FRA), among others.
 He was the Specialist Adviser to the House of Lords Select Committee on the Constitution for their inquiry, resulting in Surveillance: Citizens and the State, 2nd Report, Session 2008-09, HL Paper 18 (available at: https://www.publications.parliament.uk/pa/ld200809/ldselect/ldconst/18/18.pdf) and Analysis of the Government's Response to Surveillance: Citizens and the State, 14th Report, Session 2008-09,HL Paper 114 (available at: http://www.publications.parliament.uk/pa/ld200809/ldselect/ldconst/114/114.pdf).
-He is a member of the editorial or advisory boards of many journals in the fields of information policy and public policy, and sits on the advisory boards of several research projects.
+He is a member of the editorial or advisory boards of many journals in the fields of information policy and public policy, and is Co-General Editor of the book series, Routledge Studies in Surveillance (available at: https://www.routledge.com/Routledge-Studies-in-Surveillance/book-series/RSSURV).
+He is also a member of the programme committees of a number of international conferences and summer schools, and sits on the advisory boards of several research projects.
 He is a member of the Surveillance Studies Network, participated in the Canadian-funded project on ‘The New Transparency: Surveillance and Social Sorting’, and served on the Management Board of the European Union’s COST Action on ‘Living in Surveillance Societies’ (LiSS).
 He has given written and oral evidence to Parliamentary Select Committees.
-He is Co-Chair of the Independent Digital Ethics Panel for Policing (IDEPP), and is a member of the Data Ethics Group of the Alan Turing Institute as well as the Europol Data Protection Experts Network (EDEN).
-He is a member of the Governance and Ethics Action Group in the University of Edinburgh's Internet of Things (IoT) Programme.
+He was Co-Chair of the Independent Digital Ethics Panel for Policing (IDEPP), and is a member of the Home Office Biometrics and Forensics Ethics Group (BFEG), the Data Ethics Group of the Alan Turing Institute, the Police Scotland Independent Ethics Advisory Panel (IEAP), and the Europol Data Protection Experts Network (EDEN).
+He is a member of the Scottish Government's Digital Identity Scotland Expert Group, and its National Digital Ethics Expert Group, as well as the AI and Data Ethics (AIDE) Advisory Group in the University's City Deal and Data-Driven Innovation Programme, and the Governance and Ethics Action Group in the University of Edinburgh's Internet of Things (IoT) Programme.

 Selected Books and Reports